Blog

 Escalation Process In 4 Steps With Escalation Template

-An escalation process clarifies the boundaries and channels of decision-making throughout an organization to solve a problem quickly and clearly.
-Designed around the concept of a core project team wit
+The Escalation Process clarifies the boundaries and channels of decision-making throughout an organization in order to solve the problem quickly and with clarity.

 Innovation Best Practices: Creating Better Innovations Faster

 Our clients often ask us how they can become more innovative.
-Some seem to believe that innovation just appears as if by magic.
-Many believe that there is no innovation process, even though there have
+Some seem to believe that innovation appears as if by magic.
+Many believe that there is no process for innovation.
+We have identified three innovation best practices that are research-verified, an end-to-end series of steps that yield the best ideas.

 The Sprint Planning Scorecard Increases Project Predictability

 Agile is not just for software anymore.
-Many companies that develop tangible products – be they hardware or mixed software/hardware systems – are applying techniques borrowed from Agile.
-By combining
+Many companies that develop tangible products – be they hardware or mixed software/hardware systems – are applying techniques, like the sprint scoreboard borrowed from Agile.
+By combining Agile with traditional processes, they are accelerating programs and delivering winning products.

 Innovation Strategic Planning Process: A Long Term Horizon for Product Planning

-Figure: Product Development Strategy Diagram Before projects become products, they are ideas in the minds of your teams.
-They begin their life as product concepts , germs of your company's future grow
+Before projects become products, they are ideas in the minds of your teams.
+They begin as product concepts, germs of your company’s future growth.
+How can companies manage the portfolio of product ideas?
+They use an innovation strategic planning process.

 Sprints and Demos: Twin Beacons of Accountability